johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 Thus, we observe the following characteristics of maize plants:

--	*Increase and expansion* — organic, rapid, fruitful; each plant potentially produces a hundred-fold multiplication of seeds, often twice a year, depending on climate and soil conditions.
+-	**Increase and expansion** — organic, rapid, fruitful; each plant potentially produces a thousand-fold multiplication of seeds, often twice a year, depending on climate and soil conditions.

--	*Harvest* — farmers harvest much of the seed for food, as well as for sowing.
+-	**Harvest** — farmers harvest much of the seed for food, as well as for resowing.

--	*Risks* — shallow roots make plants susceptible to poor soils, drought and severe winds.
+-	**Risks** — shallow roots make plants susceptible to poor soils, drought and severe winds.

 ### — Option — ⌥ ###